kamrulnannu/Tic_Tac_Toe/README.md

     4. It will display available cells on board for a player to enter and update player's input on board.

-    5. After every input by a player, it will check check for winner/tie.
+    5. After every input by a player, it will check for winner/tie.
          If there is winner/tie, it will ask player whether they will play
          another round of game.
 If there is neither winner nor tie, the game
          will ask next player to enter a cell from available cells